Soft neutral flowers symbolizing gentle burnout recovery, rest without guilt, and self-compassion — Talk2Tessa.

 Can AI really support burnout recovery?

 Yes, when used safely and intentionally.
-AI Prompt Flows guide reflection and small acts of renewal, but they don’t replace therapy or medical care.
+AI Prompt Flows can guide reflection and small acts of renewal, but they don’t replace therapy or medical care.

 How should I use flows without overdoing it?